Trump the Narcissistic Authoritarian Statist Declares He Has ‘Total’ Authority

-If you watched President Donald Trump’s daily press briefing Monday, you know that even by his abysmal standards this was the loudest siren yet, a warning that the man occupying the Office Office is more suited to a very long, involuntary stay in an inpatient mental health facility than the presidency of the United States.
+If you watched President Donald Trump’s daily press briefing Monday, you know that even by his abysmal standards this was the loudest siren yet, a warning that the man occupying the Oval Office is more suited to a very long, involuntary stay in an inpatient mental-health facility than the presidency of the United States.

 It wasn’t presidential leadership.
 It wasn’t executive power made manifest.
 It wasn’t a grown-ass adult facing a serious crisis.
 It was an angry, needy man not looking outward to the needs of a nation in crisis but inward, and downward.